MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Chapter 3/BIO 111 Chapter 3 Flashcards.md

 Whenever you have a long chain of hydrocarbon (H + C), the hydrocarbon tail is ---::non polar; One end of chain has hydroxyn group (HO), which allows fatty acids to bond at that point
 ^1661996553619

-Saturated fat::If a fatty acid has nothing but single bonds (ex: stearic acid (composed of 18 carbon chain)); Not bent and very stackable; trans fat
+Saturated fat is a fatty acid that has ---::nothing but single bonds (ex: stearic acid (composed of 18 carbon chain)); Not bent and very stackable; trans fat
+^1662220187411

-Unsaturated fat::If a fatty acid has a double bond; Bent shape and unstackable; cis fat; liquid at room temp (ex: oleic acid)
+Unsaturated fat is a fatty acid that has::a double bond; Bent shape and unstackable; cis fat; liquid at room temp (ex: oleic acid)
+^1662220205497

 In trans fat, H molecules attached on ---::opposite sides allowing it to be straight; Cis fats have two hydrogens on same side, causing a kink
 ^1661996553628